Dagmar R. Henney

-Dagmar Renate Kirchner Henney (born May 6, 1931) is a German-born American mathematician and former professor of calculus, finite mathematics, and measure and integration at George Washington University in Washington, DC.
+Dagmar Renate "Reni" Kirchner Henney (May 6, 1931–September 16, 2023) was a German-born American mathematician and former professor of calculus, finite mathematics, and measure and integration at George Washington University in Washington, DC.

 Early life and education

 Henney was born in Berlin, Germany as Dagmar Renate Kirchner to Albert, a scientist, and Margot Kirchner.
 Though her father was Catholic, Henney's mother was Jewish, which made her a target of the Nazi Party.
-During the war, Henney's mother was taken to Auschwitz where she later died.
-Not long after, Henney and her father went on the run; splitting their time between the cities of Berlin and Hamburg in an effort to avoid the Nazi Party.
+During the war, Henney's mother was killed in Auschwitz.
+Not long after, Henney and her father went on the run; splitting their time between the cities of Berlin and Hamburg to avoid the Nazis and later fleeing from the invading Soviet army.
 In an interview, Henney recalled that at one point during this period, she found twenty bombshells scattered on her front lawn.

 As a Jewish child, Henney was not allowed to enroll in a formal school during the war years.
-Her father taught her chess and mathematics at home, rewarding her with a mathematical problem set if she won a game.
+Her father, a scientist, taught her chess and mathematics at home, rewarding her with mathematical problem sets if she won a game.

 At age 10, Henney took the admittance exam for admission to the Abitur High School in Hamburg, Germany, from which she would graduate.
 When recalling one of the questions given to her in the exam, Henney remembered that "there were questions about a frog climbing a flag pole...he'd climb up a few centimeters and then slip back", and that it was her job to "figure how long it would take him to climb the pole."

 At the age of 21, Henney moved to the United States in pursuit of a college degree.
 She had accumulated 63 transferable credits from her high school studies, and was able to matriculate rapidly at the University of Miami in Miami, Florida.
 She continued to study mathematics, taking classes in nuclear physics and advanced calculus.
 It was also at this time that she developed a secondary interest in linguistic studies.
 Henney found a mentor in professor of linguistics Jack Reynolds.
 She enrolled in classes such as Middle English, Old English, and Chaucer linguistics.
 In addition to her coursework, Henney took on part-time jobs in Miami.
 She worked as a movie theater cashier, making 57 cents an hour, and taught classes at the university, teaching up to twelve credits a semester.
 At the age of 24, three years after she enrolled, Henney graduated from the University of Miami with a Bachelor of Science degree with a major in physics and a minor in mathematics and chemistry, as well as a Master of Science degree in pure mathematics.
 It was during her freshman year at the University of Miami, Henney met her future husband, Alan G. Henney, in a nuclear physics class.